SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 There are a few examples of using TCA0 to generate PWM at specific frequencies and duty cycles in the document on [Taking over TCA0](./TakingOverTCA0.md)

 The pins that the type A timer is directed to can be mapped to a variety of different pins.
 These timer waveform output channels are numbered WO0 through WO5.
-* On ATtiny parts, each Waveform Output (WO) channel can be remapped separately.
+* On ATtiny parts, each Waveform Output (WO) channel can be remapped separately to one of two pins.
 * On ATtiny parts with 14+ pins, WO0-2 can be mapped to either PB0-2 or PB3-5, and WO3-5 (the split mode only ones) can be mapped to PA3-5 or PC3-5.
 * On ATtiny parts with 8 pins, they are mapped to (in order) PA3-or-PA7, PA1, PA2, and PA3.
 Only the first 4 are available, and WO0 must be remapped in order to use WO3.
 * On everything else, each TCA can only be remapped as a group.
 TCA0 can (on all parts thus far released) be directed to pins 0-5 of any port.
 TCA1 can be directed to PB0-5, PG0-5, or Px4-Px6 (WO0-WO2 - no split mode channels) on some other ports; PORTC and PORTE are options on DA/DB parts, with EA-series adding PORTD and PORTA.
 Note that on AVR128DA64 parts (as of Q1 2022) all available hardware is impacted by errata: PORTG and PORTE are not usable, leaving only PORTB (all 6 channels) or PORTC (WO0-2).

 On all parts, the TCA can be used to count events, instead of system clocks (in this mode, the prescaler is ignored).
-On 2-series parts, and AVR Dx-series and later, there is a second event input dedicated to things like restarting as well as allowing the timer count direction to be reversed when an event is HIGH.
-The event system features are not available in split mode.
+On 2-series parts, and AVR Dx-series and later, there is a second event input dedicated to things like restarting as well as allowing the timer count direction to be reversed when an event is HIGH. **The event system features are not available in split mode.**

 #### Interrupt note
 When firing interrupts from a TCA, you must ALWAYS manually clear the intflags.
-It is not done for you.
+It is never done for you.

 ### TCBn - Type B 16-bit Timer
-The type B timer is what I would describe as a "utility timer" - It is a very good utility timer.
-In this role, it can take one of no less than 7 modes.
+The type B timer is what I would describe as a "utility timer".
+A very, very good utility timer.
+In this role, it can be set to any of 7 different modes.

 #### Periodic interrupt
 This does exactly what you would expect - counts up top CCMP, and resets to 0 and generates an interrupt.
 This is how it's used for millis timekeeping.
 Even with the limited prescaling selections (1, 2, or the TCA prescaler), being able to count up to 64k makes this a lot less limiting than it would be on an 8-bit timer.
 It also has no less than FOUR input capture modes: